Captain's ReportGrady-White Canyon 336

 If you opt for the SidePower bowthruster, they mount the joystick low to the left of the wheel.
 The footrest below is also another storage compartment.
 If you plan to spend a lot of time onboard, you may want to consider cockpit and cabin air conditioning.
 The heat cycle on the test boat sure felt good!
 Below the seats, the 336 has the batteries grouped together for easy access.
 On one side of the helm seat station is a lure drawer and on the other was a lure and tool organizer.

-The windshield is a tempered glass for safety and long life.
+The back side of the helm seat was a well designed tackle center with grab rail across the top of the seats and six rocket launcher rod holders.
+The rigging station sports a 45 gallon live well and a104qt cooler.
+Below are drawers for your tackle.The windshield is a tempered glass for safety and long life.
 Overhead is a fiberglass hardtop with heavy duty aluminum framing.
 Net storage for life jackets is underneath.
 You have two fishing lights across the back along with five rocket launcher rod holders.
 Above the helm are an electronics box and a two color light.
 Another optional feature added to my test model was the outriggers.The Working Deck

 The cockpit space measures about 80 square feet with reinforced sole for a fighting chair.
 The favorite seat often is the aft seat on a long ride and Grady-White’s patented fold-away bench seat makes it easy.
 This seat sets up in seconds and folds neatly flat against the stern wall when not in use.